chaos-mesh/chaos-mesh/README.md

 ## License

-Chaos Mesh™ is licensed under the Apache License, Version 2.0.
+Chaos Mesh is licensed under the Apache License, Version 2.0.
 See [LICENSE](/LICENSE) for the full license text.